Senior Pets and Health Issues

 Kidney disease

 Kidney disease also commonly affects older pets, particularly cats.
-In the early stages of kidney disease, you may not see any signs of illness in your pet.
-As the problem progresses, you may begin to be aware that your pet is drinking more water than normal and urinating more.
-You may also notice weight loss, vomiting, lethargy and mouth ulcers or odor.
-If your pet has these signs, your vet will check blood work and a urine sample.
-Your vet may recommend a special diet and fluid supplementation.
-There has also been promising research on the benefit of omega-3 fatty acid supplementation in pets with kidney disease.
+In the early stages of kidney disease, you might not see any signs of illness in your pet.
+As the problem progresses, you might begin to be aware that your pet is drinking more water than normal and urinating more.
+You might also notice weight loss, vomiting, lethargy, and mouth ulcers or odor.

 Cancer

-Older pets have a higher incidence of growths and tumors.
-Keep vigilant watch on any lumps and bumps on your older animals and have them checked by your vet annually.
 If you see rapid increase in the size of tumors and growths, or masses that suddenly appear, have your vet check these earlier rather than later, as it could indicate a more severe form of cancer.
 If your pet starts losing weight or has a marked lack of energy or appetite, cancer screening tests and an exam by your vet are recommended.

 Arthritis